duwcston/VSL-Translator/README.md

 ## Acknowledgements

-This project was developed as part of a thesis at IU University, focusing on assistive technology for the hearing impaired through computer vision and deep learning techniques.
+This project was developed as part of my thesis at International University, VNU-HCM, Vietnam focusing on assistive technology for the hearing impaired through computer vision and deep learning techniques.